syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ![month-show-agenda-view-in-winui-scheduler-month-view](Month-View_Imges/adding-month-show-agenda-view-in-winui-scheduler.png)

 N>
-* An agenda view displays text as No Selected Date until a date is selected
+* An agenda view displays the text as No Selected Date until a date is selected.
 * If there is no appointment on a selected day, the agenda view displays the text as No Events.

 ### Agenda view height

-You can customize the month agenda view height from the Scheduler by using the `AgendaViewHeight` property of `MonthViewSettings`.
-By default, the agenda view will occupy 30% of the Scheduler height.
+You can customize the month agenda view height from the Scheduler by using the `AgendaViewHeight` property of `MonthViewSettings.` By default, the agenda view will occupy 30% of the Scheduler height.

 {% tabs %}
 {% highlight xaml %}